joscha-st/bad_walden_stadtwerke/Code/README.md

 ## Main folder

 The main folder contains a [Code/bad_walden_stadtwerke/main/java](bad_walden_stadtwerke/main/java) folder and a [Code/bad_walden_stadtwerke/main/resources](bad_walden_stadtwerke/main/resources) folder. <br>
-The resources folder contains code to make shure that each page of the same kind, has the same setup.
-This folder also contains the properties for the German and the English version.
+The resources folder contains all used images as well as the language bundles that enable the multilingual nature of the program.
+Furthermore, it contains all FXML files, separating the UI from the rest of the code.
 The main folder contains several folders: <br>
 [xxx] for the components folder for error handling as well as the main application and for the controller folder<br>
 [xxx] for the sales folder that contains the class for the tariffs <br>